cherylcarpenter/nuxt-netlifycms/content/pages/home.md

           SizeClasses: medium
           Class: fas fa-address-card
         header: Box One
-        body: "Box one Box one Box one Box one Box one Box one Box one Box one Box one "
+        body: 'Box one Box one Box one Box one Box one Box one Box one Box one Box one '
       - type: cardIconParagraph
         iconcircle:
           BgColor: bg-rose-500